mesg-foundation/engine/docs/README.md

 actionText: Get Started →
 actionLink: /guide/index
 features:
-  - title: Technology agnostic
+  - title: Technology Agnostic
-    details: Connect seamlessly any technologies your application needs, from traditional web to new blockchain technologies.
+    details: Any technologies can seamlessly be connected to your applications, from traditional web to new blockchain technologies.
   - title: Event Driven
-    details: Start creating your application by reacting to events and build trully real time and scallable applications.
+    details: Start creating your application by reacting to events and build truly real time and scalable applications.
   - title: Services
-    details: Use the power of micro services.
-The only thing left to do is to connect theses services through their events.
+    details: Use the power of microservices.
+All you have to do is connect services through their events.
 ---